Our Lab

 Yan Wu

-Yan is concurrently a first-year Master of Engineering student at MIT EECS Department and 4th-year undergraduate student at MIT studying Computer Science and Mathematics.
+Yan is concurrently a Master of Engineering student at MIT EECS Department.
 She is interested in research topics around general AI alignment areas such as model fairness, robustness and interpretability.
+She completed her B.S. in Computer Science and Mathematics at MIT.

 Alumni